Aiming to be a company that keeps expanding along with the realization of a sustainable society

 JPS Extract Logo Mark

-Extracts considerably influence the quality of kampo.
+Extracts considerably influence the quality of kampo products.
 We produce extracts, which are the core of our quality, with great care from scratch, having kept the obsession with extracts since our founding.
 The JPS Extract Logo Mark proves “JPS Pharmaceutical uses kampo extracts that are manufactured in its plant in Tochigi Prefecture; it does so based on the strict quality policy of JPS, the slogan of which is “JPS Pharmaceutical contributes to people’s healthy and affluent lives and the future of medicine” by offering pharmaceutical products.

 Formulating a BCP